vatlab/devblog/content/post/debug.md

    you will need to edit the configuration file if you need to add more options.

-Note that:

-1. Debug, toggle break point is useful
-2. You can use function `break_point()` to trigger a break point in the code.
+Another tricky is that in addition to using `Debug` -> `toggle break point` from the manual, you can use function `break_point()` to trigger a break point in the code.